salesforce-ux/design-system/ui/utilities/text/flavors/section-title/index.markup.md

 **Updating Operation and State**
-- When the user interacts with the button to open the section, `aria-expanded` on the button should be true and `aria-hidden` on the section should be false.
+- When the user interacts with the button to open the section, `aria-expanded` on the button should be `true` and `aria-hidden` on the section should be `false`.
-- When the user interacts with the button to close the section, `aria-expanded` on the button should be false and `aria-hidden` on the section should be true.
+- When the user interacts with the button to close the section, `aria-expanded` on the button should be `false` and `aria-hidden` on the section should be `true`.